telerik/xamarin-forms-docs/blazormobilecontrols/blazor-mobile-bindings-overview.md

 > For a faster quick-start, visit [Walkthrough: Creating your First App](https://docs.microsoft.com/en-us/mobile-blazor-bindings/walkthroughs/build-first-app).

+>important Please make sure you have the **0.3.26-preview** release of Microsoft.MobileBlazorBindings.
+Telerik UI for Xamarin Blazor controls are built and tested against it, and that's the version we currently support.

 ### 2. Adding the required Telerik references

 You have two options: